ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/observations.md

 ## Reference

-The following fields can be configured for each observation column in your data set.
+This table shows a list of the possible fields that can be entered when configuring an observation column.

 | **field name** | **description**                                                                                                                                                                                                                                                                                                                                                      | **default value** |
 |----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|